ATE168Forever/etf_react_server/apps/etf-life/README.md

 VITE_FIREBASE_APP_ID=
 ```

+Only one Firebase project is required for each deployment environment.
+Maintainers (or anyone self-hosting the app) should create the project, enable Google sign-in and Cloud Firestore, and then share the above configuration values with the build or deployment pipeline.
+End users simply sign in with Google; they do **not** need to provision their own Firebase project or API key.

 Each workspace is stored at `workspaces/{uid}` with `updatedAt` managed by `serverTimestamp`.
 IndexedDB persistence is enabled for offline support.
 Deploy `apps/etf-life/firestore.rules` so only the authenticated owner can read or write the workspace document.

 ## OneDrive, Google Drive, and iCloud Drive Backup